-We will actively promote healthy behaviors and encourage community members to stop risky behaviors, such as smoking, as well as curbing instances of obesity.
-This includes widespread health education and programming.
+We will actively promote healthy behaviors and encourage community members to stop risky behaviors, such as smoking, substance abuse, and physical inactivity, as well as curbing instances of obesity, with an end goal of reducing preventable instances of heart disease, diabetes, cancer, and hypertension.
+We will also work to decrease socioeconomic barriers to healthy behaviors.